groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/_index.md

 ---
-title: "Comprehensive GroupDocs.Viewer Tutorials | View, Render & Display Documents"
+title: "Add Watermark Document with GroupDocs.Viewer Tutorials"
 linktitle: "GroupDocs.Viewer Tutorials"
 additionalTitle: "GroupDocs API References"
-description: "Master document viewing with our in-depth GroupDocs.Viewer tutorials.
-Learn to render and display over 170 file formats in your .NET and Java applications."
+description: "Learn how to add watermark document using GroupDocs.Viewer and render PDF .NET files.
+Master viewing over 170 formats in .NET and Java."
 weight: 11
 url: /
 is_root: true
 type: docs
+date: 2025-12-15
 ---
 # GroupDocs.Viewer Tutorials

 Welcome to the GroupDocs.Viewer tutorials hub.
-Here you will find a comprehensive collection of tutorials and guides to help you master our powerful document viewer APIs for .NET and Java.
+Here you will find a comprehensive collection of tutorials and guides to help you **add watermark document** and master our powerful document viewer APIs for .NET and Java.
 Whether you're building a web application, a desktop app, or a mobile solution, GroupDocs.Viewer enables you to seamlessly render and display a wide variety of document formats, including PDF, Microsoft Office (Word, Excel, PowerPoint), CAD, images, and more.

-Our tutorials are designed for developers of all skill levels.
-From getting started with basic document rendering to exploring advanced features like caching, watermarking, and customizing the output, we have you covered.
-Dive into our step-by-step guides and unlock the full potential of document viewing in your applications.
+## Quick Answers
+- **What does “add watermark document” mean?** It refers to embedding a semi‑transparent text or image overlay onto each page of a rendered document.
+- **Which formats support watermarks?** All formats rendered by GroupDocs.Viewer, including PDF, DOCX, XLSX, CAD, and email messages.
+- **Do I need a license?** A valid GroupDocs.Viewer license is required for production use; a free trial is available.
+- **Can I combine watermarks with other features?** Yes—watermarks can be applied together with caching, custom rendering, and security settings.
+- **Is it compatible with .NET Core?** Absolutely—GroupDocs.Viewer works with .NET Framework, .NET Core, and .NET 5/6+.

 ## GroupDocs.Viewer for .NET Tutorials

 {{% alert color="primary" %}}
-Empower your .NET applications with high-fidelity document viewing capabilities.
+Empower your .NET applications with high‑fidelity document viewing capabilities.
 Our GroupDocs.Viewer for .NET tutorials provide everything you need to know to integrate a powerful document viewer.
 Learn how to render over 170 document formats to HTML, JPEG, PNG, and PDF.
 Explore advanced topics like rendering specific layouts in CAD drawings, handling document attachments, and optimizing performance.
 Start building robust and professional document viewing experiences in C#, ASP.NET, and other .NET frameworks.
 {{% /alert %}}

 These are links to some useful .NET resources: